danofhisword/danofhisword.github.io/_posts/2014-09-20-manually-dropwizard-validation.markdown

 You can usually build on that to create a custom response as you need, either manually rolling a Response object or by creating exceptions and plumbing that into the response pipeline with some [error handling][dwerrorhandling]

-Like with anything, if you decide to go it alone, instead of using the standard built in Drop Wizard functionality, make sure you have a good reason!
+Like with anything, if you decide to go it alone, instead of using the standard built in Dropwizard functionality, make sure you have a good reason!

 [dwvalidation]:      http://dropwizard.io/manual/core.html#validation
 [dwerrorhandling]: https://dropwizard.github.io/dropwizard/manual/core.html#error-handling